vdaas/vald/docs/developer/style.md

 ```

 ### Project Layout
 The project layout includes the folder and the file structure in the project.
-Basically we follow the [prject-layout](https://github.com/golang-standards/project-layout) example in Vald.
+We follow the [prject-layout](https://github.com/golang-standards/project-layout) example in Vald.

 ### Packages
 The package defines the context of the objects in the package, for example, the corresponding methods and structs belong to the corresponding package.
 Unlike other languages like Java, in Golang we use the package name to declare which context of the object we are going to use.
 For example in [time](https://golang.org/pkg/time/) package, it defines all the objects about time like `time.Now()` method to get the current time.